(3 May 2026)

 and remove the installation medium.

 When the computer restarts, on the grub screen, select the kernel that is called simply "linux"; it is also known as "Stable."
+I recommend starting with the Stable Kernel if you have a new computer (manufactured in the last 3 years) and with "linux-lts" if you have an older computer.

 You will get to a login screen: